PolRF/LM/README.md

 ## Goals
 - Improved GPT-2 model:
   - Context: Implemented the GPT-2 model with some major improvements: GeLU activation function, RoPE (Relative Positional Encoding), flash attention and learning rate decay while training.
-  - Model params: 124M
+  - Model params: 123M
   - Results: 3.08 val loss after 2000 steps and a lowest training loss of 2.88.
+With further training, 3.035 validation loss was achieved.
+Minimum training loss at 2.71/
-  - Conclusions: A improvement of 0.1 from the original GPT-2 according to the Karpathy's nanogpt baseline of 3.11 train loss and 3.12 val loss.
-So we were able to improve the model by 0.24 points from the baseline with just 2000 steps.
+  - Conclusions: A improvement of 0.865 from the original GPT-2 according to the Karpathy's nanogpt baseline of 3.11 train loss and 3.12 val loss.
   - Further improvements: Change hyperparams to improve the model and keep training it until we can outperform the finetuned baseline of 2.85 val loss.
 We can add GQA in order to upscale the model and achieve better results.

 ## Results: